Reiko

 • ENDOCRINE DISRUPTION

-Endocrine Disruption - Twenty Years on
+Endocrine Disruption - Three decades on

 ‘endocrine disrupting chemical exposures in the EU are likely to contribute substantially to disease and dysfunction across the life course with costs in the hundreds of billions of Euros per year.’[1](Trasande et al 2015)